-Join Pablo Colapinto for an in-depth discussion in this video Understanding OpenGL, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Understanding OpenGL, part of Learning OpenGL.

 The GL in OpenGL stands for graphics library.
 It specifies a protocol for rendering graphics on your computer screen.
 Provides an API for transferring data between your CPU and your GPU, or graphics processing unit.
 The ultimate goal of OpenGL is to effectively generate pixels on your screen.
 We call this administration of data transfer the OpenGL pipeline.
 And we'll be investigating that pipeline in this course.
 As an open standard, OpenGL works on a variety of platforms.